Junyi-Liu/benchmarks-HLS/Thesis/README.md

 # Naming rule:
 XXX.c        : benchmark loop
-XXX_vivado.c : transformed by PLP or LSP
-XXX_rt.c     : transformed by RT-Dep
+XXX_vivado.c : transformed by PLP or LSP for Vivado HLS 2017.2 XXX_rt.c     : transformed by RT-Dep and manually tuned for Vivado HLS 2017.2
 XXX_test.c   : testbench

 globals.h is the head file for the codes transformed by RT-Dep